AminZibayi/react-extensible/README.md

 A static class; It has five methods:

-1. `register(etxnInfo: Object)`: registers an extension so can use the registered extension information to display extension in your app, you can even display an extension at several places in your app.
+1. `register(extnInfo: Object)`: registers an extension so can use the registered extension information to display extension in your app, you can even display an extension at several places in your app.

-`extenInfo`:
+`extnInfo`:
 ```javascript
 {
   name: String, // required, the name of the extension